James Ray Cable

-James Ray Cable (1948 – December 3, 2013) was an American serial killer and rapist who murdered between three and at least five women and teenage girls in Kentucky between 1982 and 1990, all of which had occurred after he had been released from prison for a 1977 murder and rape.
-He was not linked to any of the killings until 2004, while he was imprisoned for a different crime.
-He died while awaiting trial for the murders in 2013.
+James Ray Cable (1948 – December 3, 2013) was an American serial killer and rapist who, from 1977 to 1989, killed at least one man and three women in the state of Kentucky.

 First murder

 Little is known about Cable's childhood.
-Born in LaGrange, Kentucky in 1948, he was first arrested in 1971, on accusations of raping a 7-year-old girl in Owensboro.
-Later that year a jury convicted him and sentenced him to life imprisonment.
-Just under a year later, on June 11, 1972, Cable escaped from the Kentucky State Reformatory, but was later caught the same day, leading to Cable receiving an escape conviction.
+Born in La Grange, Kentucky in 1948, he was first arrested in 1971, on accusations of raping a 7-year-old girl in Owensboro.
+Later that year a jury convicted and sentenced him to life imprisonment.
+Just under a year later, on June 11, 1972, Cable escaped from the Kentucky State Reformatory but was caught later that same day, leading to his receiving an escape conviction.

 In April 1977, 35-year-old Willie S. Daniels, who was serving a life sentence for manslaughter and two counts of robbery, was attacked by Cable in the prison's gym.
 Cable proceeded to strike Daniels with a steel rod across his head.
 Daniels was rushed to the prison's hospital where he died as a result of his injuries.
-Cable was convicted of first degree manslaughter the following year and was sentenced to serve 10 more years of his initial sentence.
+Cable was convicted of first degree manslaughter the following year and had 10 years added to his sentence.

 Release and kidnapping conviction

 Three years later, Cable was paroled.
 In 1983, Cable was returned to prison for violating his parole.
 He was once again released in early 1986.
-In 1988, he was again returned to prison for harassment related to a court order which issued him to stay away from his estranged wife.
+In 1988, he returned to prison for violating a court order prohibiting contact with his estranged wife.

 On April 5, 1990, Cable, along with accomplice Phillip Clopton, kidnapped a 15-year-old Louisville girl.
 They drove her to a campsite deep into the woods, where they both raped her before tying her to a tree.
 Cable briefly left the area to meet with his parole officer while Clopton stayed.
 Over the next three weeks, both would continuously rape, whip, and assault the girl.
 On April 26, Clopton was alone with the girl but forgot to chain her up, leading to her stealing his gun, shooting and killing him, and running away.
 She escaped the woods and alerted authorities, leading to Cable's arrest.